AleksSG/Web-App/README.md

 ### General considerations of the application

-The user has to press the button "Fill database from iTunes API" for fill the application database with songs, movies, directors and groups.
+The user has to press the button "Fill database from iTunes API" for filling the application database with songs, movies, directors and groups.
 All the content is extracted from the iTunes API.

-In this case, we just get the songs from a few groups (Melendi, Els amics de les arts, Ariana Grande, Miley Cyrus, Shawn Mendes, Ed Sheeran i Vicetone).
+In this case, we just get the songs from a few groups (Melendi, Els amics de les arts, Ariana Grande, Miley Cyrus, Shawn Mendes, Ed Sheeran and Vicetone).
 Refering to the movies, we just get the movies from a few directors (Martin Scorsese, Joe Russo, Tim Burton, Quentin Tarantino  and Steven Spielberg)

 Showing the songs of a group (or the movies of a director) is not implemented yet, but they can be seen from the django admin interface